IQSS/datafest/multiple_approaches_combining_data/01_intro_to_structured_data.md

 ---
 layout: default
-title: "Multiple Approaches to Combining Data"
+title: "Discussion of Structured Data & Database Systems"
 author: "Radhika Khetani, Bob Freeman"
-output:
-  html_document:
-    toc: true
----

-# Multiple Approaches to Combining Data

-Welcome
-Goals of the Hands-on
-Assumptions
-Agenda
-For further reading...

-## Section 1: Intro/Review (10 min)

----
-title: "Intro to Structured Data/Review"
 teaching: 10
 exercises: 5
-questions:
-- "How can I get data from a database?"
-objectives:
-- "Explain the difference between a table, a record, and a field."
-- "Explain the difference between a database and a database manager."
-keypoints:
-- "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
-- "A database manager is a program that manipulates information stored in a database."
 ---

+> questions:
+> - "How can I get data from a database?"
+> objectives:
+> - "Explain the difference between a table, a record, and a field."
+> - "Explain the difference between a database and a database manager."
+> keypoints:
+> - "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
+> - "A database manager is a program that manipulates information stored in a database."

-### Review of structured data and advantage of database systems
+## Review of structured data and advantage of database systems

 A database is a construct for data storage; it can be specifically designed for a certain data type, or it can be more generic.
 We don't see these as often, but library indices and telephone directories are some examples of databases we can hold.
 Computer-based databases are more of the norm now, and are also what we will be discussing today.